dgudenkov-foreign-languages-homework/homework/homework-195/test.md

     - Market analysts predict that there will be a dramatic decrease in exports to region over the coming months
     - If you want permission to park in this area, you will need to contact your local council and apply for a parking permit
     - I was truly surprised that my mum didn't suspect a thing.
 I thought she'd guessed about the surprise party I'd organised for her 60th birthday
-    - About a third of the Earth's land miss in classified as desert as it is very dry and gets less than ten inches of rain a year
+    - About a third of the Earth's land mass is classified as desert as it is very dry and gets less than ten inches of rain a year
     - The family have decided to appeal against the school's decision to exclude their teenage son for bad behaviour
     - The new research to be undertaken by the health authority will investigate the connection between mental health issues and behaviour